 Activity 22: Streamlined Lease Assistance Program CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total cost of recertifications.
-Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$165,492 staff cost + \$11,032 postage cost Staff Cost Calculation: 4,943 hours X \$33.48 per hour \$158,872 in FY 2017 and beyond.
-The benchmark date was adjusted from FY 2016 to FY 2017, when the activity will be fully implemented and the target outcome is expected to be realized. \$253,393 in FY 2017. \$248,355 staff cost + \$5,038 postage cost Staff Cost Calculation: 7,418 hours X \$33.48 per hour No, the outcome does not meet the benchmark for this activity in FY 2017.
+Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$165,492 staff cost + \$11,032 postage cost \$158,872 in FY 2017 and beyond. \$210,765 in FY 2018. \$202,721 staff cost + \$8,044 postage cost Staff Cost Calculation:6,055 hours X \$33.48 per hour No, the outcome does not meet the benchmark for this activity in FY 2018.
+The increase in time spent is related to an increase in the number of recertifications processed during FY 2018.
+Staff Cost Calculation: 4,943 hours X \$33.48 per hour

 Activity 22: Streamlined Lease Assistance Program CE #2: Staff Time Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total time to complete the task in staff hours (decrease).
 Total amount of staff time dedicated to the task prior to implementation of the activity (in hours).
 Expected amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Actual amount of total staff time dedicated to the task after implementation of the activity (in hours).
 Whether the outcome meets or exceeds the benchmark.
 Total time to complete recertifications in staff hours.
-Total amount of staff time dedicated to recertifications prior to implementation of the activity is 4,943 hours in FY 2014 Staff Time Calculation: 4,413 recertifications performed in PH and HCV programs X 1.12 hours per recertification 4,449 hours in FY 2017 and beyond.
-The benchmark date was adjusted from FY 2016 to FY 2017, when the activity will be fully implemented and the target outcome is expected to be realized.
-7,418 Hours in FY 2017.
-Staff Time Calculation: 2,768 recertifications performed in PH and HCV programs X 2.68 hours per recertification No, the outcome does not meet the benchmark.
+Total amount of staff time dedicated to recertifications prior to implementation of the activity is 4,943 hours in FY 2014 Staff Time Calculation: 4,413 recertifications X 1.12 hours per recertification 4,449 hours in FY 2017 and beyond.
+6,055 Hours in FY 2018.
+Staff Time Calculation: 4,420 recertifications performed in PH and HCV programs X 1.37 hours per recertification No, the outcome does not meet the benchmark.